 People who are not fit for work and live in the same household as someone who is fit for work and qualifies for benefits (usually in a shared apartment), receive income support to ensure their subsistence, provided that they do not belong to the category of persons defined more closely in the twelfth book of the Social Code (SBG XII).

 Unemployment insurance is a compulsory insurance with the Federal Labour Office.
 The Federal Labour Office is divided into the central office in Nuremberg, the regional offices and the labour offices in all major cities.
-All employees, trainees and young persons with disabilities are covered by unemployment insurance.
+All employees, trainees, young persons with disabilities and other persons subject to compulsory insurance are covered by unemployment insurance.